 - Joining the Yarn to Begin a Skirt, Dress, Ruffle or Collar

 Overall Crochet Zodiac Dolls by Carla Mitrani is a cute book of whimsical amigurumi doll patterns.
 With clear and easy instructions, this book is accessible to a variety of skill levels but I would recommend this title for experienced amigurumi makers or makers that are able to troubleshoot problems solo if they run into issues with pieces fitting together.

-If you'd like to purchase a copy of Crochet Zodiac Dolls by Carla Mitrani, it is available for purchase from Amazon or Book Depository.
+If you'd like to purchase a copy of Crochet Zodiac Dolls by Carla Mitrani, it is available for purchase from Amazon.

 Join The Loopy Lamb Crochet Community Facebook Group to connect with other crocheters and share your fabulous projects!
 Don’t forget to follow me on Facebook, Instagram, TikTok and Pinterest so you don’t miss a thing.

 Facebook Page: www.facebook.com/TheLoopyLamb